7 min read

 • Involvement in green financing may carry higher risks and lower returns compared to traditional methods due to less available information about the environmental and social impacts of certain projects or activities.

-Types of green financing
+Types of green finance

 Some examples of green financing instruments are as follows:

-• Green loans: These loans fund projects or activities with positive environmental or social benefits.
+• Green finance loans: These loans fund projects or activities with positive environmental or social benefits.
 For instance, a bank might extend a loan to a solar energy company for installing rooftop solar panels.

 • Green bonds: These are debt securities issued by governments, companies, or other entities to gather funds for projects or activities with positive environmental or social benefits.